Fjord: Differences in definitions

 The Lim bay in Croatia is commonly called a fjord but is scientifically a ria.

 The differences in usage between the English and the Scandinavian languages have contributed to confusion in the use of the term fjord.
 Bodies of water that are clearly fjords in Scandinavian languages are not considered fjords in English; similarly bodies of water that would clearly not be fjords in the Scandinavian sense have been named or suggested to be fjords.
 Examples of this confused usage follow.

 In the Danish language some inlets are called a fjord, but are, according to the English language definition, technically not a fjord, such as Roskilde Fjord.
 Limfjord in English terminology is a sound, since it separates the North Jutlandic Island (Vendsyssel-Thy) from the rest of Jutland.
 However, the Limfjord once was a fjord until the sea broke through from the west.
 Ringkøbing Fjord on the western coast of Jutland is a lagoon.
 The long narrow fjords of Denmark's Baltic Sea coast like the German Förden were dug by ice moving from the sea upon land, while fjords in the geological sense were dug by ice moving from the mountains down to the sea.
-However, some definitions of a fjord is: "A long narrow inlet consisting of only one inlet created by glacial activity".
+However, one definition of a fjord is: "A long narrow inlet consisting of only one inlet created by glacial activity".
 Examples of Danish fjords are: Kolding Fjord, Vejle Fjord and Mariager Fjord.

 The fjords in Finnmark in Norway, which are fjords in the Scandinavian sense of the term, are not universally considered to be fjords by the scientific community, because although glacially formed, most Finnmark fjords lack the steep-sided valleys of the more southerly Norwegian fjords.
 The glacial pack was deep enough to cover even the high grounds when they were formed.
 The Oslofjord, on the other hand, is a rift valley, and not glacially formed.

 The indigenous Māori people of New Zealand see a fjord as a kind of sea (tai) that runs by a bluff (matapari, altogether tai matapari "bluff sea").